rrquizon1/CertusProNX-RISC-V-XO3-XO3D-Programmer/README.md

 ![image](https://github.com/user-attachments/assets/77c7a1b3-7803-42f9-9e72-4f8437a97020)

 For this project we will be using Four Lattice Tools
-* Lattice Propel Builder 2024.2
+* Lattice Propel Builder 2024.2 => Build the SoC with RISCV Processor
-* Lattice Radiant Software 2024.2
+* Lattice Radiant Software 2024.2 => Generate the bitstream to turn our FPGA to a SoC
-* Lattice Propel 2024.2
+* Lattice Propel 2024.2 => Firmware development for RISCV processor
-* Lattice Radiant Programmer 2024.2
+* Lattice Radiant Programmer 2024.2=>Program the bitstream into your device

 Take note that Lattice Propel Builder and Lattice Propel are installed together via Lattice Propel installer package.